-org.jacorb.poa.DefaultRequestProcessorAnalyser
+org.jacorb.poa.DefaultRequestAnalyserProcessor

 The first simply processes incoming server requests on a single thread in a strict sequential order.
-The second, which is the default, implements a thread-per-connection style policy.
+The second implements a thread-per-connection style policy.
 It will process requests from different connections on different thread.
 Requests from the same connection will still be processed in a strict sequential order on a single RequestProcessor thread.